 OS as a platform for Application programs: The operating system provides a platform, on top of which, other programs, called application programs can run.
 These application programs help users to perform a specific task easily.
 It acts as an interface between the computer and the user.
 It is designed in such a manner that it operates, controls, and executes various applications on the computer.

-Operating System also allows the computer to manage its own resources such as memory, monitor, keyboard, printer, etc. Management of these resources is required for effective utilization.
-The operating system controls the various system input-output resources and allocates them to the users or programs as per their requirement.
+Managing Input-Output unit: The operating system also allows the computer to manage its own resources such as memory, monitor, keyboard, printer, etc. Management of these resources is required for effective utilization.
+The operating system controls the various system input-output resources and allocates them to the users or programs as per their requirements.

 An operating system has a variety of functions to perform.
-Some of the prominent functions of an operating system can be broadly outlined as:
+Some of the prominent functions of an operating system can be broadly outlined: